There’s a lot to think about when you’re considering relocation, especially if you’re a dog owner.

 The West Coast seems to dominate our list, but Chicago proves that Midwestern cities can compete with those bordering the Pacific.

-Chicago has a number of dedicated dog parks, and each contains a “dog-friendly area” (DFA), in which your dog can run around leash-free (note that you’ll have to obtain a DFA tag and permit before letting your dog run off leash, but it’s only five bucks).
+Chicago has a number of great dog parks, and each contains a “dog-friendly area” (DFA), in which your dog can run around leash-free (note that you’ll have to obtain a DFA tag and permit before letting your dog run off leash, but it’s only five bucks).

 Some of these parks even feature pools so your pooch can swim and splash with other dogs.